-- 4.13 Inflation in the UK is at the highest it has been for four decades, which means the country is facing an increase in the cost of living, with food, petrol and energy bills all increasing.
-We continue to track the forecast impact of inflation carefully, gathering information from a number of sources to build up an accurate picture. - 4.14 During 2022-2023 wholesale energy prices have soared due to levels of supply and demand: therefore, resulting in increased gas and electricity costs for consumers.
+- 4.14 Inflation in the UK is at the highest it has been for four decades, which means the country is facing an increase in the cost of living, with food, petrol and energy bills all increasing.
+We continue to track the forecast impact of inflation carefully, gathering information from a number of sources to build up an accurate picture. - 4.15 During 2022-2023 wholesale energy prices have soared due to levels of supply and demand: therefore, resulting in increased gas and electricity costs for consumers.
 In October 2022, it was forecast that inflationary pressures were predicted to be in the region of £2.0 million, but this would be kept under review.
-Further detailed work has been undertaken and the updated projected cost pressure arising from energy increase for both gas and electricity (including street lighting), is forecast to be in the region of £5.6 million.
-It is important to note that there is considerable uncertainty around future prices so this will continue to be monitored and reviewed, with updated provided to Councillors as part of the Performance and Budget Monitoring Reports. - 4.15 In addition, pressures have been reported to Cabinet in the Performance and Budget Monitoring Reports for this financial year including, but not limited to, increased cost pressures associated with temporary housing accommodation, increasing demand on passenger transport and additional vehicle hire. - 4.16 There is considerable uncertainty around the cost of adult social are over the medium term due to the increase in demand for services, impact of a fee uplift, the pandemic, and the increasing cost of living.
-As detailed in paragraph 7.14, Adults Services are currently undertaking a fee review which is scheduled for pre-scrutiny decision in February and then onto Cabinet.
-The draft budget and MTFS has been reviewed in light of the forecast growth and the additional social care grants announced as part of the provisional settlement.
-The draft budget and MTFS currently incorporate growth totalling £14 million in 2023-2024.
-Current forecasts on potential growth required for 2023-2024 and over the medium term will be reviewed and updated if required once the work on the fee uplift has been concluded.
+Further detailed work has been undertaken and the updated projected cost pressure arising from energy price increases for both gas and electricity (including street lighting), is forecast to be in the region of £5.7 million.
+It is important to note that there is considerable uncertainty around future prices and therefore these forecast assumptions could be subject to change.
+We will therefore continue to monitor the position and provide updates to Councillors as part of the Performance and Budget Monitoring Reports. - 4.16 In addition, pressures have been reported to Cabinet in the Performance and Budget Monitoring Reports for this financial year including, but not limited to, increased costs and demand associated with temporary housing accommodation, increasing demand on passenger transport and additional vehicle hire.
+More details are provided in the following paragraphs. - During 2022-2023 the Council has seen budget pressures in relation to temporary and 4.17 supported accommodation.
+Wolverhampton Homes has seen a large increase in the number of homeless people being placed in temporary accommodation due to a number of factors including an increase in the cost of living, increase in people being evicted from the private sector and increased number of families being asked to leave due to relationship breakdowns.
+An action plan has been developed that looks at increasing the amount of local authority stock utilised as temporary accommodation, increasing preventative work and increased access to the private sector which will assist in mitigating the number of people requiring temporary accommodation as well as the increase in cost of this provision.
+This impact of this increase is also felt in relation to net Housing Benefit costs which are held under the Finance Directorate, where full subsidy grant is not received.
+Based on current financial modelling, it is projected that these costs could be in the region of £2.0 million.
+It is therefore proposed that £2.0 million be held corporately to mitigate against these pressures and be built into the Corporate Contingency for Growth and delegate authority to the Cabinet Member Holder for Resources and Digital City, in consultation with the Director of Finance to allocate these funds across the services as more information becomes available.
+In the event that this growth is not required in full, the Director of Finance will seek to reduce the level of capital receipts flexibility utilised in 2023-2024 or offset the efficiency savings target held corporately.